Saunders-Roe Princess: Proposals for reuse

 Over the ensuing years, several offers were issued with the intention of purchasing the Princesses, including two proposals which would have involved re-engining them with Rolls-Royce Tynes.
 In 1954, Aquila Airways had offered £1 million each for the stored Princesses, but this offer was rejected.
 In 1957, Saro itself had proposed the conversion of the aircraft to serve as landplane troop carriers/freighters.

-In 1964, the three Princesses were all purchased by Eoin Mekie on behalf of Aero Spacelines, who planned to use them as heavy-duty freight aircraft for transporting Saturn V rocket components for NASA.
-When the cocooning was removed, it was found that they were badly corroded (the contract for maintenance and inspection of the stored aircraft had been allowed to lapse, which resulted in the airframes deteriorating rapidly), and all three Princesses were broken up by 1967.
-They were the last fixed-wing commercial aircraft produced by Saunders-Roe.
-The company constructed one more fixed-wing design, the Saunders-Roe SR.53 mixed-power (rocket and turbojet) fighter design; aside from that venture, the company primarily concentrated its efforts on helicopters and hovercraft after this point.